lndecastro/AICofounder/EAIBS/Module3_Business_Model_Planning.md

 ### Block 3: Channels (CH)

-**Definition:** How you reach and deliver value to your customer segments — including awareness, evaluation, purchase, delivery, and after-sales support.
+**Definition:** How you reach and deliver value to your customer segments, including awareness, evaluation, purchase, delivery, and after-sales support.

 **Channel types:**